auvnitrkl/miscellaneous/sample_qt_app/README.md

 4. ``` rosrun sample_qt_app app ```

 ### Note
-This package does absolutely nothing.
+This package publishes and subcribes natural numbers.
 This is just a guideline to making Qt apps for ROS.